AmanRobinson/Vrinda-Store-Data-Analysis/README.md

 5) What are the different order statuses in 2022?
 6) Explore the relationship between age and gender based on sales?
 7) Which channel contributes to the maximum number of new sign-ups?

+# Sample Insights:

+Women are more likely to buy compared to men (~65%).
+Top 3 contributing states: Maharashtra, Karnataka, and Uttar Pradesh.
+The adult age group (30-49 yrs) contributes the most (~50%).
+Max contributing sales channels: Amazon, Flipkart, and Myntra.
+And now, drumroll, please…

+Final Conclusion to Improve Vrinda Store Sales:

+Target women customers aged 30-49 living in Maharashtra, Karnataka, and Uttar Pradesh.
+Show them irresistible ads, offers, and coupons on Amazon, Flipkart, and Myntra.